AseanK/python-tools-and-games/README.md

 </div>

 ## :eyes: About The Project
-This is a beginner freindly **open source** project where developers build, play, or even learn various games built with Python!
+This is a beginner friendly **open source** project where developers build, play, or even learn various games built with Python!
 <br /><br /><br />